alibo/simple-mqtt-network-lab/README.md

 - With persistent sessions (`clean_session: false`), the broker retains subscriptions and queued QoS 1/2 messages; both apps still safely resubscribe.
 - Under full blackhole conditions (no FIN/RST), detection depends on keepalive; expect `~1×KA` to send PINGREQ and up to `~1.5×KA` for disconnect at the broker side.
 Client‑side may trigger earlier if `ping_timeout_ms` elapses (Go) or Paho Java detects missing PINGRESPs.

-## Network Impairments (tc NetEm)

-For true per‑packet loss/jitter/latency at the OS level, use the NetEm helper.
-It applies `tc netem` in the Toxiproxy network namespace so all proxied MQTT traffic is affected.

-- Helper script: `bash scripts/netem.sh`
-- Defaults: `TARGET=toxiproxy`, `IFACE=eth0`, and it will exec into the `network-troubleshooting` container if present; otherwise it starts a short‑lived helper.

-Examples:
-- Show current qdisc: `bash scripts/netem.sh status`
-- 120ms delay with 40ms jitter: `bash scripts/netem.sh delay 120 40`
-- 5% packet loss: `bash scripts/netem.sh loss 5`
-- Combine delay+loss: `bash scripts/netem.sh shape 120 20 2 10`
-- Egress bandwidth limit: `bash scripts/netem.sh rate 512kbps` (accepts `kbps|mbps` or `kbit|mbit`)
-- Combine all (with bandwidth): `bash scripts/netem.sh shape 120 20 2 10 1mbps`
-- Clear NetEm: `bash scripts/netem.sh clear`

-Notes:
-- This is real packet impairment below TCP, unlike Toxiproxy's slicer toxic which only fragments streams.
-- Requires NET_ADMIN capability; the `network-troubleshooting` container has it by default.
-- Bandwidth limiting uses a TBF child qdisc under the `netem` root and shapes egress on the target interface.
-It typically affects both directions of proxied flows since traffic in each direction egresses that interface.
-- You can override TBF tuning via env: `TBF_BURST` (default `32kbit`) and `TBF_LATENCY` (default `400ms`).

 ## Latency Charts (Per Topic)